spacetelescope/bibcat/README.md

 ## Quick start

-- First, run `build_dataset.py` if you do not have the input text data.
-  To do so, set the variables `filepath_dataset` (datasets location path) in `bibcat/config.py`. where the papertrack export file and the ADS full text file reside before the run.
-- Next, once you have the input combined dataset, assign a model name to `name_model` (Model name of your choice to save or load) in `bibcat/config.py`.
+There is a CLI interface to bibcat.
+Run `bibcat --help` from the terminal to display the available commands.
+All commands also have their own help.
+For example to see the options for classifying papers, run `bibcat classify --help`.

+- Set the three user BIBCAT_XXX_DIR environment variables specified above, in particular `BIBCAT_DATA_DIR` points to the location of your input JSON files.
-- Next, run `build_model.py` to create a training model.
+- To create a training model, run `bibcat train`.
-- Then, run `classify_papers.py` to classify papers.
+- To classify papers, run `bibcat classify`.
 It will produce some evaluation diagnostics such as a confusion matrix in the `output/` directory.